chuanqi305/MobileNet-SSD/README.md

   label_map_file: "../../data/VOC0712/labelmap_voc.prototxt" # change to your labelmap file
 ```
-  * Change the mbox_conf layer output num for all 5 mbox_conv layers
+  * Change the mbox_conf layer output num for all 5 mbox_conf layers, and change the layer name of 5 mbox_conf.
 ```
   convolution_param {
     num_output: 84 # 84 = 21 * 4, set to (classnum + 1) * 4 , "+1" is for background